 Another important part of fleet maintenance that can prevent your fleet from losing its permit to operate is the replacement of windshield wipers.
 Wipers are integral parts of vehicles.
 But due to wear and tear, they need regular replacement.
 The windshield fluid will be inspected too during periodic maintenance, and refilled if necessary.

 After making sure that each of your vehicles are working as they should, detailing follows.
 Yes, your fleet needs detailing.
 This is to ensure that your vehicles look clean and beautiful from top to bottom and sanitized inside and out.
 Clean, sanitized vehicles, of course, attract more customers.
-They also prevent your drivers from being apprehended by DOT authorities.
+Moreover, they also prevent your drivers from being apprehended by DOT authorities.

-And if you have your vehicles steam cleaned, your drivers and passengers can avoid contracting illnesses caused by airborne germs and bacteria.
+To sum up, if you have your vehicles steam cleaned, your drivers and passengers can avoid contracting illnesses caused by airborne germs and bacteria.
 These are just some benefits of regular fleet detailing.

 What is fleet maintenance?
 It is necessary to prevent road accidents that may cause you to lose your business permit and huge sums of money.
 It includes changing important vehicle fluids, inspection of integral systems, replacement of vital parts, and detailing the vehicle.